In Alaska's Wilderness, A New Vision Of Higher Learning

 The students wash dishes, bunk together in one lofted space, play word games, strum a ukulele and brush each others' hair.
 At the end of the month they get college credit in Environmental Studies and, quite often, a nudge in a new life direction.

-Abe Marcus (who's not related to Laura) came here last year after graduating from Hillsdale College.
+Abe Norman came here last year after graduating from Hillsdale College.
 He had already grown up fluent in several worlds: his mother's from Uganda, he attended school in inner-city Minneapolis and spent summers on his grandparents' cattle ranch.
 He scored a full ride to Hillsdale but remained apart from a campus culture that he found too politically conservative.

 The highlight of his time in Alaska, he says, was using a tomato can to dig postholes in the rocky soil for a new woodshed.